-- Evaluates your transcripts for transfer credit - Records credentials on your transcript as you achieve them - Monitors graduation requirements
+- Records credentials on your transcript as you achieve them - Monitors graduation requirements

+ACCOUNTING

-ACCOUNTING • CERTIFICATE • DIPLOMA • AS DEGREE • BS DEGREE
+CERTIFICATE • DIPLOMA • ASSOCIATE'S DEGREE • BACHELOR'S DEGREE

 - Accounting Clerk - Bookkeeper

 Graduates of this program learn to manage accounts receivable and accounts payable.
 They learn to prepare tax returns and financial statements, and use computer applications proficiently.
 They know financial and managerial accounting concepts as related to the business environment.
 Graduates value the ability to effectively communicate in a variety of situations, in the workplace and in their communities.